Dypsis beentjei

 Dypsis beentjei is an acaulescent flowering plant belonging to the family of palm trees, Arecaceae.

+It's been called after the botanicus Henk Jaap Beentje.

 Description

 It is a clustering acaulescent palm with subterranean and procumbent stems.
 Stem is 4 by 1.4 cm, a dull brown, with 2 mm diameter roots.

 Distribution

 It is endemic to Madagascar and only known from Antanambe forest at elevations of 300–400 m above sea level.